Apr 01, 2025

 7.1 Initial Placement

-7.1.1 The HR director uses the candidate’s application and academic transcripts to determine column placement based on the following criteria.
-Column 5 is the maximum column placement for candidates
+7.1.1 The HR Director uses the candidate’s application and academic transcripts to determine column placement based on the following criteria.

-• Master of Fine Arts degree (MFA) = column 9
+• Master’s +18 Credit Hours or Master of Fine Arts Degree (MFA) = Column F4

 The degrees and credits must be from institutions of higher education accredited by a U.S. Department of Education’s nationally recognized accrediting agency.
-The credits must be graduate level in the subject discipline or related to the teaching position.
-Awarding of credits should be determined by a faculty member in the same or closely related discipline in conjunction with the department chair and dean.
+The credits must be graduate-level in the subject discipline or related to the teaching position.
+Awarding of credits should be determined by a faculty member in the same or closely related discipline in conjunction with the department chair, Dean, or the VPAA.

-7.1.2 The HR director uses the following criteria to determine a candidate’s step placement.
+7.1.2 The HR Director uses the following criteria to determine a candidate’s step placement.
 Step 15 is the maximum initial step placement.
-The HR director will confer with the VPAA during the placement process.
-The number of steps awarded shall not exceed the number of steps given over that same time period to current faculty within the college.
+The HR Director will confer with the VPAA during the placement process.

-• Full-time at a college: one year = one step
+• Full-time at a college: one year = one year

-• Full-time at an elementary or secondary school: two years = one step
+• Full-time at an elementary or secondary school: two years = one year

-• Part-time at a college: 30-semester credits or 45 quarter credits = one step
+• Part-time at a college: 15 semester credits= one year

 7.1.2.2 Employment (non-teaching) directly related to the position for which the person is being hired.

-• Full-time employment equivalency: two years = one step
+• Full-time employment equivalency: two years = one year

 7.2 Movement

-Faculty may move on the Faculty Salary Schedule by BOT approval, earning an advanced degree, or obtaining pre-approved education.
+Faculty may move on the Faculty Salary Schedule by BOT approval, earning an advanced degree, or obtaining pre-approved graduate-level credits as outlined in the Master’s +18 definition.

 7.2.1 BOT Approved Movement